-7.2 Information from Pupil Data and School Audit
+7.2 Information from pupil data and school audit

-- The school has identified that we have, as at the start of the academic year 2020\2021 twelve (12) of students regarded as disabled under the terms of the DDA.
-These can be grouped as: hearing impaired 0, physical mobility problems (non-wheelchair users) 0, visual impairment 1, Asperger's Syndrome 0, ADHD 2 (awaiting diagnosis), Autistic 2 No, Epileptic 1, Type 1 Diabetes 1, Anaphalaxya 1, Asthma 1, Dyspraxia 2, Auditory Processing 1 - Our annual development plan takes into account the needs of our diverse student population as well as the needs of its wider community. - Any students with a disability currently in feeder nursery/primary schools who may wish to come here will be identified through dialogue with the Local Authority agencies tasked with supporting those students in its area with disabilities.
+- The school has identified that we have, as at the start of the academic year 2023/2024, 9 students regarded as having a disability within the meaning of the Equality Act.
+These can be grouped as: visual impairment 1, hearing impaired 0, physical mobility problems (non-wheelchair users) 2, wheelchair users 0, Asperger's Syndrome 0, ADHD 1, Autistic 0, Epileptic 0, mental health (e.g., anxiety disorders) 5. - Our annual development plan considers the needs of our diverse student population as well as the needs of its wider community. - No students with a disability currently in feeder nursery/primary schools who may wish to come here have been identified through dialogue with the Local Authority agencies tasked with supporting those students in its area with disabilities.